Jobin-Nelson/learn/deep_learning/basics.md

 - which class goes with what features (head).

 Using a pretrained base model with an untrained head is called *transfer learning*

+## Conv2D

+It is the convolution layer in the base which extracts the features of the image through filtering, detecting and condensing the input
+- Filter: This is achieved by kernels which maps the values of the input to the new layer after elementwise multiplication with kernels, essentially filtering out particular features
+- Detect: This is achieved by some activation function like relu(rectified linear unit), tanh(similar to sigmoid), sigmoid etc
+- Condense: This is achieved by maxpool layer which does the same thing as kernels except with the max values of the input neglecting unimportant values
+- Sliding window: All the steps above is performed with a window that slides across the input values, they could be further modified through setting padding to 'same' or 'valid' to deal with boundary values